Manipulator Differential Kinematics: Part 2: Acceleration and Advanced Applications: Advanced Velocity Control

 In this section, we are going to redefine our motion controllers as a quadratic programming (QP) optimisation problem rather than a matrix equation.
 In general, a constrained QP is formulated as \cite{opt0}

-where $f_o(\vec{x})$ is the objective function which is subject to the following equality and inequality constraints, and $\vec{h}$ and $\vec{g}$ represent the upper and lower bounds of $\vec{x}$.
+where $f_o(\vec{x})$ is the objective function which is subject to the equality and inequality constraints, and $\vec{h}$ and $\vec{g}$ represent the upper and lower bounds of $\vec{x}$.
 A quadratic program is strictly convex when the matrix $\mat{Q}$ is positive definite \cite{opt0}.
 This framework allows us to solve the same problems as above, but with additional flexibility.
+In practice, the downside to this QP approach is that it is marginally more complex to implement.

 We can rewrite RRMC (\ref{eq:rrmc}) as a QP